 While going through the campaign, one of my favorite things was the voice acting.
 Both the performances of the voice cast, and the writing that produced the fun moments of banter between them were great.
 The squad could be in the middle of a firefight and one of them would just toss out a one liner that was good for a laugh.
 The story was well acted, though it ultimately felt like there wasn’t enough meat on its bones that might satisfy people looking for more than a cover based shooting game- though that might not be perceived as an issue to the average Gears of War fan.
 The way the game concluded was also incredibly poor.
 The final act only served to introduce new plot points without providing any answers or a sense of finality to anything.

 On the musical side of things, the soundtrack by Ramin Djawadi felt… simply OK.
 It certainly fit the mood of the game, which of course is what it’s supposed to do, however I couldn’t really pick out any favorite pieces as none of them really stood out to me personally- which is a shame because I’ve really admired some of his past work.

 I’ll admit that I’ve never been into Gears of War, but I found myself enjoying the characters and the gameplay that Gears 5 offered up.
 However, the game ultimately feels short and the narrative almost feels unfinished with how The Coalition decided to end things.
 The four acts I spent my time going through over the course of the campaign, while fun, didn’t feel like it truly offered up much in the way of story telling.

 Having to replay sections of the game because of saved data issues, or encountering multiplayer errors only adds to the disappointment of what should have been a more technically polished release from Xbox Game Studios.

-Review copy provided by Microsoft for Xbox One and PC.
+Review copy provided by Microsoft for Xbox One.
 Screenshots provided by Publisher and taken by reviewer.